 longjmp - non-local goto

-The longjmp() function shall restore the environment saved by the most recent invocation of setjmp() in the same thread, with the corresponding jmp_buf argument.
-If there is no such invocation, or if the function containing the invocation of setjmp() has terminated execution in the interim, or if the invocation of setjmp() was within the scope of an identifier with variably modified type and execution has left that scope in the interim, the behavior is undefined.
-[CX] It is unspecified whether longjmp() restores the signal mask, leaves the signal mask unchanged, or restores it to its value at the time setjmp() was called.
+The longjmp() function restores the environment saved by the most recent invocation of setjmp() in the same thread, with the corresponding jmp_buf argument.
+If there is no such invocation, or if the function containing the invocation of setjmp() has terminated execution in the interim, the behaviour is undefined.
+It is unspecified whether longjmp() restores the signal mask, leaves the signal mask unchanged or restores it to its value at the time setjmp() was called.

-All accessible objects have values, and all other components of the abstract machine have state (for example, floating-point status flags and open files), as of the time longjmp() was called, except that the values of objects of automatic storage duration are unspecified if they meet all the following conditions:
+All accessible objects have values as of the time setjmp() was called, except that the values of objects of automatic storage duration are indeterminate if they meet all the following conditions:

-[CX] As it bypasses the usual function call and return mechanisms, longjmp() shall execute correctly in contexts of interrupts, signals, and any of their associated functions.
-However, if longjmp() is invoked from a nested signal handler (that is, from a function invoked as a result of a signal raised during the handling of another signal), the behavior is undefined.
+As it bypasses the usual function call and return mechanisms, longjmp() will execute correctly in contexts of interrupts, signals and any of their associated functions.
+However, if longjmp() is invoked from a nested signal handler (that is, from a function invoked as a result of a signal raised during the handling of another signal), the behaviour is undefined.

-The effect of a call to longjmp() where initialization of the jmp_buf structure was not performed in the calling thread is undefined.
+The effect of a call to longjmp() where initialisation of the jmp_buf structure was not performed in the calling thread is undefined.

 After longjmp() is completed, program execution continues as if the corresponding invocation of setjmp() had just returned the value specified by val.
-The longjmp() function shall not cause setjmp() to return 0; if val is 0, setjmp() shall return 1.
+The longjmp() function cannot cause setjmp() to return 0; if val is 0, setjmp() returns 1.

 No errors are defined.